christian-bick/edugraph-classify-qwen3vl/README.md

 ### Generating the GGUF File

-Use the GGUF-my-repo space to convert to GGUF format and quantize model weights to smaller sizes.
+Use the `GGUF-my-repo` Huggingface space to convert to GGUF format and quantize model weights to smaller sizes.

 ## Datasets

 This project utilizes two main types of data for training the Qwen3-VL classifier.
-These datasets are generated from their raw sources and then uploaded to the Hugging Face Hub, from where they are loaded during the fine-tuning process.
+These datasets are generated from their raw sources and then uploaded to Huggingface, from where they are loaded during the fine-tuning process.

 ### 1. Knowledge Infusion (KI) Dataset